Ichthyokentema

-Ichthyokentema ("fish-goad") is an extinct genus of stem-teleost fish that lived during the Late Jurassic.
-It contains one species, I. purbeckensis, which is known from the Purbeck Group of Dorset, England.
+Ichthyokentema ("fish-goad") is an extinct genus of freshwater stem-teleost fish known from the earliest Cretaceous.
+It contains one species, I. purbeckensis, which is known from the Berriasian-aged Lulworth Formation in the Purbeck Group of Dorset, England.
 I. purbeckensis was originally described as a species of Pholidophorus by William Davies in 1887, but was moved to its own genus by Arthur Smith Woodward in 1941.

+It is the only known member of the family Ichthyokentemidae, which was previously placed in the now-paraphyletic order Pholidophoriformes.
+More recent studies suggest that Ichthyokentema represents a relatively basal teleost lineage.
+Some studies have found it to be the secondmost basal lineage, second only to Pleuropholidae, while others have found it to be related to the Ankylophoridae.